aygalic/handbook/docs/research/misc/DeepSeek.md

 ## V2

-The V2 papers introduce us to the architectural changes.
-In particular they leverage 2 powerful changes : MoE (deepSeekMoE as it is their own implementation) and Multi Head Latent Attention (MHA) (DeepSeek developed as well).
+The [V2 paper](https://arxiv.org/abs/2405.04434) introduce the architectural changes, in particular they leverage 2 powerful changes : a house baked Mixture of Expert implementation (deepSeekMoE) and Multi Head Latent Attention (MHA) (DeepSeek developed as well).

 Those two changes intervene on two distinct layers of the transformer block:
 - MoE takes place in the FFN